coveo/source.coveo.com/_posts/2019-04-03-lightning-web-components.md

 ## What did you decide to create as your first experience with LWC?

 > Our Salesforce integration uses our own UI framework we have developed in house called the [Coveo Search-UI](https://github.com/coveo/search-ui).
 It is a collection of UI components all written in pure TypeScript that are used to build a search page.
 Our first component was a wrapper around this framework to integrate it within Salesforce and with LWC.
-This component is responsible of loading the required Static Resources.
+This component is responsible of loading the required Static Resources and then initializing our framework.

 \- Jeremie